Pannagendra/DailyCoding/README.md

 ### 🔥 **Daily Coding Problems**
 - Solutions to coding challenges from various platforms
-- Interview questions from top tech companies (FAANG+)
+- Interview questions from top tech companies
 - Algorithm and data structure implementations
 - Problem explanations and approaches